Nash 600: 1947

-1948: Interior focus
+1948

 The 1948 Nash 600 series continued in three body styles, now available in Deluxe, Super, and Custom trims.
 Exterior modifications included the removal of the chrome molding that had previously traversed the bodyside below the beltline.
 The moldings on the hood sides were shortened, and the hood badge design was updated.
 The Nash I6 engine was paired with a three-speed manual transmission, with Warner Gear overdrive as an additional-cost option.
 New "Super-Cushion" 6.40x15 tires were introduced for 1948, Goodyear's whitewall with bias-ply construction requiring only 24 psi of pressure, providing a softer ride, shock cushioning, and longer life.

-A significant development for the 1948 Nash 600 (and the Ambassador series) was the distinctive interior work of Helene Rother, Nash's newly appointed interior stylist.
-Rother, who had established her design studio in 1947 and counted Nash as her first client, was renowned for her "modern European style".
-She specialized in meticulously coordinating upholstery and trim colors to harmonize perfectly with specific exterior colors.
-Her first work were the new "Custom" models introduced for 1948.
-They included upgraded interiors harmonizing with exterior colors.
+The 1948 Nash 600 (and the Ambassador series) incorporated the distinctive interior work of Helene Rother, Nash's newly appointed interior stylist.
+Rother, who had established her design studio in 1947 and counted Nash as her first client, was known for her "modern European style".
+She specialized in coordinating upholstery and trim colors to harmonize with specific exterior colors.
+Her first work was on the new "Custom" models.
+They included upgraded interiors with new exterior colors.
 The "Custom" interiors were available in Tampico Brown, Sherwood Green, and Neapolitan Blue to accentuate body colors that included Canterbury Gray Light, Winterleaf Brown, and Sunset Maroon.
 Interiors included soft, neutral seat fabric, complemented by door panels, headliners, assist cords, and fittings.
 A harmonizing leather roll design was integrated across the doors, center pillar, and rear quarters.
 The instrument panel was designed to match the trim in color and texture of leather through new Di-Noc graining (a film introduced by Minnesota Mining and Manufacturing Company (3M), and the instrument dials featured a modern bronze finish for both aesthetic appeal and improved visibility for the driver.
 Rother's design philosophy consciously aimed to appeal to the "feminine eye", emphasizing elegant, stylish, and high-quality fabrics.